“THE TRUE GOSPEL WEB

 John 19:31 The Jews therefore, because it was the

 preparation, that the bodies should not remain upon the cross on the sabbath day, (for that sabbath

 day was an high day,) besought Pilate that their legs might be broken, and that they might be taken away.

-cross as used by Jesus in these four verses deal with the persecutions and
+cross, as used by Jesus in the four following verses, deal with the